so898/OBCConvertor/README.md

 OBCConvertor
 ============

-One Object-C class to help people convert between traditional chinese and simple chinese.
+One Object-C class to help people convert text between traditional chinese and simple chinese.